TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

    The return type of :meth:`SSLContext.wrap_socket`, defaults to :class:`SSLSocket`.
-The attribute can be overridden on instance of class in order to return a custom subclass of :class:`SSLSocket`.
+The attribute can be overridden on instance of class in order to return a custom subkundi of :class:`SSLSocket`.

    .. versionadded:: 3.7